nathanyaqueby/too-good-to-code/README.md

 - Our model will predict the needed amount of solar panels for the residence
 - Play around with our visualizations and see how we predicted the roof type, sun radiation, etc.

+The AI model and calculations can be found in the `roof_classification.zip` file.

 ## Team
 - Alexander Deutschbauer
 - Hari Kesavan